ephect-io/framework/README.md

 If you want to enable the parallelism feature, you must have a ZTS version of PHP.
 This can be done quite easily by using PhpBrew.

-Here is a sample of PHP compilation statement for getting a thread safe version of php-fpm :
+Here is a sample of PHP compilation statement for getting a thread-safe version of php-fpm :

     phpbrew install 8.0.9 +bcmath +bz2 +calendar +cli +ctype +dom +fileinfo +filter +fpm +ipc +json +mbregex +mbstring +mhash +pcntl +pcre +pdo +pear +phar +posix +readline +sockets +tokenizer +xml +curl +openssl +zip +sqlite +zts

-For installing PhpBrew, please refer to the documentation at [https://github.com/phpbrew/phpbrew](https://github.com/phpbrew/phpbrew).
+To install PhpBrew, please refer to the documentation at [https://github.com/phpbrew/phpbrew](https://github.com/phpbrew/phpbrew).

 ### Parallel extension

 Ephect uses Parallel extension as multi-thread mechanism.
-A the time of writing, Parallel ***cannot*** be installed in PhpBrew just by typing the PhpBrew usual statement:
+At the time writing, Parallel extension ***cannot*** be installed in PhpBrew just by typing the usual statement:

     phpbrew ext install parallel

-Instead you need to download the [develop zip archive](https://github.com/krakjoe/parallel/archive/refs/heads/develop.zip) and add the extension to PhpBrew on your own:
+Instead, you need to download the [develop zip archive](https://github.com/krakjoe/parallel/archive/refs/heads/develop.zip) and add the extension to PhpBrew on your own:

     wget https://github.com/krakjoe/parallel/archive/refs/heads/develop.zip
     unzip develop.zip